Embraer 120 Brasilia Charter Flights

 - EMB120 Combi (passenger and cargo)

 For group charter flights of short-to-medium range, it’s difficult to beat the value and performance offered by the Embraer 120 Brasilia.
-If you have a group of up to 30 travellers and you want to fly in comfort, and on your own schedule, call one of our air charter associates at Stratos Jets.
+If you have a group of up to 30 travelers and you want to fly in comfort, and on your own schedule, call one of our air charter associates at Stratos Jets.
 We’ll help you coordinate the flight plan and act as a liaison between you and the charter operator.
 That way, you can focus on the trip, whether it’s for business or pleasure.